labdaddy/KVM/libvirt-network-setup.md

-### First and foremost.
+#### First and foremost.
 All credit due is given to the fine folks at Ubuntu for their KVM page on the Ubuntu help site.
+Check it out [here](https://help.ubuntu.com/community/KVM)
-Visit [here](https://help.ubuntu.com/community/KVM) and to the amazing work of Jamie Nguyen on the [Libvirt Networking Handbook](https://jamielinux.com/docs/libvirt-networking-handbook/#libvirt-networking-handbook) for making this project far less frustrating !
+#### And also to the amazing work of Jamie Nguyen on the [Libvirt Networking Handbook](https://jamielinux.com/docs/libvirt-networking-handbook/#libvirt-networking-handbook) for making this project far less frustrating !